 Plastiras Lake | Nature and Sports Fans Destination

 It is an artificial lake, in the area of Karditsa Thessaly, fed by Tavropos (or else Megdovas) river.
-The lake has taken its name from the Greek politician Nikolaos Plastiras, who was the first with the vision for the construction of an artificial lake in the area.
+The lake has taken its name from the Greek politician Nikolaos Plastiras, who was the first with the vision for the construction of the Plastiras Dam Greece.

 The lake, 25.000 acres wide, has 400 million cubic meters fresh water, and is used for irrigation, as a power source (hydroelectric), and as main water source for the city of Karditsa.